Southside 1-1000: Production

-The final fight-to-the-death scene was filmed aboard Los Angeles' "Angels Flight", a cable-car service hanging 40 feet above the ground.
+A scene towards the end was filmed aboard Los Angeles' famed "Angels Flight", a narrow gauge funicular railway in the Bunker Hill district of Downtown.

-It was the last in a series of movies King Brothers made for Allied Artists.
+It was the last in a series of movies King Brothers Productions made for Allied Artists.

 Reception

 A November 1950 review in The New York Times commented: "In the cinema's library of routine gangster fiction, Southside 1-1000 merits a comfortable middle-class rating being neither especially exciting nor particularly dull".

 Film critic Craig Butler of Allmovie wrote, "Southside 1-1000 is a good pseudo-noir film told in pseudodocumentary fashion, but it also must register as a bit of a disappointment.
 It's functional and all the parts fit together smoothly, making it run like a fairly well-oiled machine -- but it lacks real spark.
 Given director Boris Ingster's impressive work on the seminal Stranger on the Third Floor, one expects something a bit more unusual or off the beaten path – or at least distinctive.
 Instead, Southside looks like it could have been the work of any competent director".
-Michael Barrett of PopMatters rated it 4/10 stars and called it "an unnecessary and forgettable entry in the genre".
+In 2012 Michael Barrett of PopMatters rated it 4/10 stars and called it "an unnecessary and forgettable entry in the genre".